-As the new year approaches, it’s likely many of you are thinking about setting new goals.
+With the start of the new year, it’s likely many of you have set new goals.
 45% of Americans make at least one New Year’s Resolution in January.
 Research shows that only around 8% of people achieve their New Year’s goals, with around 80% of resolutions failing by February.

 I’ve spoken with people who describe their success in terms of how much—or little—motivation or willpower they have at any point in time.
 But the factor that goes largely unrecognized as a huge part of success is habits.
 When we make resolutions, our brain actually works against us—despite our heart being in the right place.
 Changing—or creating—habits with resolutions doesn’t take into account how the brain actually works and sets the majority of us up for failure.

 Have you had a habit that you just couldn’t break, like biting your nails?
 Or perhaps a habit that is pleasurable, like your cup of coffee in the morning?
 How did those habits begin?
 Some habits, such as our bedtime, morning routine and diet, are seen as simply routine; however, the impact they can have on our lives and success can be profound.

 Here are things to consider this year in place of New Year’s Resolutions: